61,99 €

 0.00

-Surfaces on earth reflect part of the beam and diffuse radiation received.
-To calculate the intensity, all surroundings are considered to be acting as one horizontal plane with reflectivity 0.2, called the albedo.
-Every surface then receives reflected radiation proportional to the view factor with that horizontal plane (Fse):
+Any surface on earth reflects part of the solar radiation received.
+To calculate the intensity, the surroundings are considered acting as a horizontal plane with reflectivity 0.2, their albedo.
+Each surface so receives reflected radiation proportionally to its view factor with that plane (Fse):

-Reflected radiation on a horizontal surface facing the sky (ss = 0) looks to be zero though in reality this is not by definition the case.
-A low-sloped roof for example gets radiation reflected from surrounding higher buildings.
-Also, an albedo of 0.2 is too simplistic.
-White snow gives a higher value.
+A horizontal surface facing the sky does not receive reflected radiation (ss = 0), although it can in reality.
+A low-sloped roof for example may get reflected radiation from nearby higher buildings.
+Also, an albedo 0.2 is too simplistic.
+White snow gives much higher values.

-Beam, diffuse and reflected irradiation together give the total solar radiation that a surface receives.
-The appendix contains tables with values for Uccle, while Table 1.4 here summarizes the average, minimum and maximum monthly totals on a horizontal surface measured there, together with the monthly mean cloudiness, calculated as one minus the ratio between the measured and clear sky total on a horizontal surface.
-Table 1.5 in turn lists the monthly totals on a horizontal surface for several locations across Europe, while Figure 1.8 shows the annual totals with the ratio between least and most sunny location approaching a value of 2.
+Beam, diffuse and reflected together fix the total solar a surface receives.
+The appendix contains tables with values for Uccle.
+Table 1.4 summarizes the average, minimum and maximum monthly totals measured on a horizontal surface there, together with related monthly mean cloudiness, calculated as one minus the ratio between the measured and total solar radiation on it under clear sky conditions.

 J